JNPauli/Banter/open_lab_notebook/Documentation.md

 ## 01.12.2022
 Prepared the calculation of contrasts for essentially detecting voxels with significant effects.
 Computed effect and z map.
 Plotted the z map on the mean img.

+## 02.12.2022
+I tried the plotting methods with different conditions.
+For some reason, the displayed brain images do not change at all.
+I guess there must be something wrong with the way I computed the contrasts.
+I already created an issue for this.
+Also, I updated the exploration dataset with comments from the respective issue.